 Gain an understanding of the application of animal behaviour to conservation, and develop the practical skills you need for a career in animal conservation.
 You'll train in the technologies and scientific methods used in animal behaviour research and how these can be applied to solve modern conservation problems.

 Develop the practical skills you need for a career in wildlife conservation.
 The course was developed in partnership with environmental organisations to ensure you’re skilled and employable in this rewarding area.
 It allows development of skills including the use of Geographical Information Systems (GIS) software, research skills and communication skills, with an optional laboratory-based module on conservation genetics.

 Be part of our Global Sustainability Institute and learn in partnership with the Eden Project.
 You'll meet sustainability researchers from a range of disciplines and learn from inspirational practitioners, as well as gaining hands-on experience.
-This unique blend of distance learning with residential stays in Cambridge and in Cornwall provides an opportunity to study full-time whilst working part-time without relocating.
+This unique blend of distance learning with residential stays in Cambridge and in Cornwall provides an opportunity to study while working, without relocating.

 As a postgraduate researcher you will join an interdisciplinary group, within the School of Life Sciences, which is well-connected with industry and fellow research institutions worldwide.
 PhD candidates are encouraged to take an active role in the School's research community in areas currently spanning global change ecology, conservation and animal behaviour and welfare.

 Combine doctoral research with your full-time career, and make a substantial contribution to the development of professional practice in your area.
 We can offer supervision in specialisms including ecology, conservation and animal behaviour and welfare, biomedical and forensic sciences, built environment, computing, medical and mechanical engineering, molecular biology, psychology or sport and exercise science.

 Pursue your research degree with an internationally known institute that works with influential partners, including government and industry.